Fear Factor: Original format (2001–2012)

 The order of the stunts on a typical episode of Fear Factor is as follows:

 First stunt: The first stunt is designed to physically test each of the contestants or teams (for example, jumping from one building to the next or hanging from a helicopter and collecting flags on a ladder).
 Usually, the two men and the two women or the three teams, that gave the best performance (such as the fastest time, farthest distance or number of flags collected in under a certain time) will move on to the second stunt.
 The others are eliminated.
 In the sixth season, a sometimes-used rule was that the best-performing team won the ability to eliminate the team of their choice, meaning that teams who failed to complete the stunt or had the worst performance could still advance to the next round if the winning team did not choose to eliminate them.

 Second stunt: The second stunt is meant to mentally challenge the contestants or teams.
 The three most common types of stunts in the second round are eating stunts, animal stunts and retrieval or transfer stunts.
 Eating stunts entail ingesting vile animal parts, live bugs or a blended concoction of multiple items; animal stunts entail immersing one's head or entire body in animals considered to be disgusting or intimidating (such as rats, spiders, snakes or worms); retrieval or transfer stunts involve retrieving items or gross objects (often by mouth) hidden in disgusting substances (for example, blood or lard) or live animals.
 On rare occasions, the 'mental' challenge would be of a completely different nature, and not be an objectively gross stunt (such as eating undesirable animal parts).
 Rather, it would be a test of pain endurance, for instance walking barefoot on broken glass or ingesting habanero peppers.
-Even less often still, the second stunt would be a test of the contestants' tolerance of (sometimes long-term) public humiliation, such as parading nude down a catwalk in front of an audience of photographers, getting a tattoo, or, in one episode of season 6, receiving a humiliating hair cut, such as a mohawk or "taco" style.
 At the time of broadcast, many fans commented that the latter stunt was amongst the most unreasonable stunts in the show's history.